Strait of Hormuz blockade triggers urgent response from UK, France and Japan

 “The president will be opening the meeting tomorrow with remarks and will sort of formally be chairing the meeting at the beginning before he departs for Georgia,” she said, describing the funding as a major investment in rebuilding Gaza.

-Leavitt characterised the initiative as a significant step forward, saying the administration was already making progress towards what she called an ambitious reconstruction plan.
+Leavitt characterised the initiative as a significant step forward, saying the administration was already making progress towards what she described as an ambitious reconstruction plan.
 She referred to earlier discussions in Davos, where a detailed presentation outlining the vision for Gaza’s rebuilding and humanitarian efforts was delivered.

 According to Leavitt, security arrangements will form a central part of the upcoming discussions.
 She said achieving stability on the ground is essential before broader reconstruction and development can take place.